OCA/manufacture/mrp_default_workorder_time/README.rst

 Usage
 =====

-In the production module configurations, the "Record minimum order time" feature must be activated, by default the minimum percentage is ten but it can be changed as needed.
+In the production module configurations, the "Record standard projected order time" feature must be activated, by default the minimum percentage is ten but it can be changed as needed.

 Bug Tracker
 ===========